emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-project.md

 All information is mandatory unless marked otherwise.
 Incomplete information prevent us from adding new content, ensure to help us out.

-# Project/Artwork

 Ensure that the artwork you suggest is related to the world of media art which presented on *Arts et Médias*.
 We reserve the right to not add the project it is not in relation to our content.

+# Project/Artwork

-## Name of the artwork
+## Name
-- Please enter the name of the artwork.
+- Please enter the name of the artwork;
 - The name does not need to be translated if it is in another language.
 The translation should be in the description if needed/desired.

-## Description of the artwork
+## Description
-- Provide a description of the artwork (formal, artistic intent, relation to other artworks, art movements, or subjects).
+- Provide a description of the artwork (formal, artistic intent, relation to other artworks, art movements, or subjects);
-- Optional: Provide who wrote this description (you, a curator, the artist, etc.)
+- Optional: Provide who wrote this description (you, a curator, the artist, etc.).

-## Short description of the artwork
+## Short Description
 Provide a tweet-sized short text (~250 characters max) that appears when content is showcased on the site or shared on social media.

-## Year published
+## Year Published
 The year when the artwork was published or created.

-## Website of the artwork (optional)
+## Website (optional)
 Provide the full URL to the artwork.

-## Picture of the artwork (optional)
+## Picture (optional)
-- Provide an image of the artwork, ideally a minimum of 1280px x 720px.
+- Provide an image of the artwork, ideally 1280px x 720px, cropped properly.
 - Ensure to provide the name of the photographer of the work.

 ## Tags (optional)